'It's Just A Mess.' New Orleans Residents Clean Up After Tornadoes

 Emergency responders were going house to house on some streets, checking for people who need help and marking homes with spray-painted x's and o's to show they had been searched.

 Cathy McGraw's home was badly damaged, she told the Times-Picayune.
-She spent Tuesday night at a Red Cross shelter at a local recreation center and said she planned to return there on Wednesday night.
+She spent Tuesday night in a Red Cross shelter at a local recreation center and said she planned to return there on Wednesday night.

 "Ain't got nowhere else to go," McGraw told the newspaper.